 In addition, pages ranked organically for positions #1–3 for a given term in a search engine are usually perceived as more trustworthy by most searchers, according to research done by California State Polytechnic University, Pomona (link to PDF).
 From our experience, this effect is even more pronounced with a tech audience that uses ad blockers and despises digital ads.

-The SEO challenges we see in technical companies
+The SEO challenges we see in deeptech and developer-stack companies

 Most tech companies have a website, yet they don’t take advantage of SEO for a few reasons.